czoido/issue-7498/README.md

 curl](https://github.com/conan-io/conan/issues/7498#issuecomment-679306767).

-The number of times that the create, upload and download cycle is repeated is configurable via the `--repetitions` parameter.
-Also, the size in gigabytes (aproximately) of the library can be configured with the `--size` parameter.
+The number of times that the create, upload and download cycle is repeated is configurable via the `--repetitions` parameter (will do 10 repetitions if not specified).
+Also, the size in gigabytes (aproximately) of the library can be configured with the `--size` parameter (3 gigabytes by default).
 The   `--conan_remote` argument is required.

 ```bash
 python3 run.py --size=4 --conan_remote=<conan-remote> --repetitions=3